(This story originally appeared in a Facebook Note on December 24, 2012.)

 I had the best idea.

 I had the best idea, one that I thought she would love, too!
 I asked Sunset Memorial if they could possibly see their way clear to let us come back that night and put luminarias around her gravesite.
-She taught us to love luminarias as children, and we had them in Boise where no one else knew what they were.
-I even had them as an adult at my own house in California sometimes.
-I promised to come back the next day and clean them up.
+She taught us to love luminarias as children, and we made them — by folding the tops of paper sacks down for stability and adding a layer of sand to the bottom of each one to support a votive candle — growing up in Boise where no one else knew what they were.
+I even made them as an adult at my own house in California some years.
+I promised the cemetery that we’d come back the next day and clean them up.

 Everybody does it?

 Sure enough… Everybody does it!
-Best luminaria display in town that no one else knows about.
-Even people who have lived here all their lives don’t know.
+Best secret luminaria display in town.
+Even people who have lived here all their lives don’t know about it.
 How would they, if had never occurred to them to visit the cemetery on Christmas Eve after dark?
-To me it’s far more special than the beautiful, yet commercially installed, displays in public places like Old Town, because every little cluster of luminarias is assembled and placed there by a different group of loving hands.
+To me it’s far more special than the beautiful, yet commercially-installed, displays in public places like Old Town, because in the cemetery every little cluster of luminarias is assembled and placed there by a different group of loving hands.
+Families.

 But wait, there’s more!

-Several years later, after I had moved to Albuquerque, we happened to be driving on the overpass from I-25 N to I-40 W on Christmas Eve after dark.
+One year after I had moved to Albuquerque myself, we happened to be driving on the overpass from I-25 N to I-40 W on Christmas Eve after dark.
 Looking down on the right (north) I saw the beautiful luminarias at Sunset Memorial, including the ones we had set up earlier that evening.
-Then, looking down on the left (south) we saw ANOTHER cemetery (Mt Calvary) with TEN TIMES as many luminarias!
-So now every year we go set out luminarias around our loved ones’ graves (mom, grandma, grandpa, great-grandpa), make a toast (hot buttered rum and/or hot apple cider), share a few memories, and drive around (and thru) both cemeteries.
+Then, looking down on the left (south) we saw another cemetery (Mt Calvary) with ten times as many luminarias!
+So now every year we go set out luminarias around our loved ones’ graves (mom, grandma, grandpa, great-grandpa), make a toast (hot buttered rum or hot apple cider), share a few memories, and drive around (and thru) both cemeteries.

 A little history: Holiday Traditions: Luminarias

-Look, I just found this 2015 blog by a friend, Gail Rubin: Christmas Luminarias in Cemeteries
+A 2015 blog post by a friend, Gail Rubin: Christmas Luminarias in Cemeteries

 And here’s a 2017 Albuquerque Journal article: Lighting up memories at Mount Calvary Cemetery